Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 The growing commitment of investors in the funding and management of cruise ports has reached levels comparable to what is being experienced in cargo ports, particularly container terminals.
 In the long term, this might affect the interactions between ports and cruise lines, changing bargaining power relations between cruise lines and port authorities, and the structure of cruise itineraries, as well as development strategies, such as initiatives to address the existing seasonality of cruise activities or attract higher spending cruisers.
 The leading actors involved in cruise terminal operations include:

-• Cruise lines that are expanding vertically into terminal operation to support their core activity.
+- Cruise lines that are expanding vertically into terminal operations to support their core activity.

-• Third parties such as Chambers of Commerce, shipping agencies, travel operators, and logistics companies entering for a specific opportunity such as local economic development and simple diversification.
+- Third parties such as Chambers of Commerce, shipping agencies, travel operators, and logistics companies are entering for a specific opportunity, such as local economic development and simple diversification.

-Cruise lines exploit the opportunities offered and undertake aggressive growth strategies, often entering overseas locations.
+Cruise lines capitalize on the opportunities presented and undertake aggressive growth strategies, frequently expanding into overseas locations.
 In the Mediterranean market alone, Royal Caribbean Cruise Lines has emerged as the most active.
-The company operates cruise terminals in four different countries, such as Italy (Civitavecchia, La Spezia, Naples, Ravenna), Portugal (Lisbon), Spain (Barcelona), and Turkey (Kusadasi).
+The company operates cruise terminals in four countries: Italy (Civitavecchia, La Spezia, Naples, and Ravenna), Portugal (Lisbon), Spain (Barcelona), and Turkey (Kusadasi).
 Costa Crociere is present in France (Port of Marseille) and Spain (Port of Barcelona), and MSC Cruises operates cruise terminals both in France (Port of Marseille) and Italy (Port of Naples).

 Cruise lines prefer to focus their terminal investments in turnaround (home) ports with a high level of transport accessibility for tourists and cruisers.
 The key facilities are airports and high-speed rail stations from which most cruisers arrive.
 This has resulted in the “fly and cruise” model, where cruise passengers are directly picked up and checked in at the airport.
 In contrast, transit ports (ports of call) are selected for their touristic highlights and landmarks.
 The interest of international cruise lines in the financing, building, and terminal operations, which emerged in the early 2000s, is part of a vertical integration strategy.
-The main drivers of their strategies include the need for cost control and improvement in service quality and reliability, the need to defend their core assets financially, and the search for additional bargaining power in negotiations with local public authorities.
-Such vertical integration is experienced in other shipping sectors and is a means for achieving competitiveness along the supply chain.
+The primary drivers of their strategies include the need for cost control and improvement in service quality and reliability, the necessity to defend their core assets financially, and the pursuit of additional bargaining power in negotiations with local public authorities.
+Such vertical integration is also observed in other shipping sectors and serves as a means of achieving competitiveness along the supply chain.

 Pure cruise terminal operators are investors who pursue horizontal integration and internationalization strategies to reach economies of scope and geographic diversification.
-Similar drivers trigger the entry of real estate and infrastructure managers, which rely on technical and managerial competencies developed in their core business to generate cross-sectorial synergies.
+Similar drivers trigger the entry of real estate and infrastructure managers, who rely on technical and managerial competencies developed in their core business to generate cross-sectoral synergies.

 Related Topics